Exikron/Dashboard_usProject/README.md

 ========================

 Welcome to our group project.
-Here is how to install the dashboard that will allow you to list/add/edit each of our events:
+Here is how to install the dashboard that will allow you to list/add/edit and delete each of our events:

 Install
 --------------